 Research The Law:

 As you can see, resisting arrest can carry serious criminal penalties.
 However, as also discussed above, there may be many defenses that could be raised due to the broad language of the statute.
-If you want to learn more about the penalties or defenses associated with resisting arrest in Arizona, you can contact a local attorney for a free initial case review at no obligation today.
+If you want to learn more about the penalties or defenses associated with resisting arrest in Arizona, you should contact a criminal defense attorney near you.

 Contact a qualified attorney.